enes-turk/sql_job_analysis/readme.md

 Welcome to a comprehensive exploration of the ever-evolving data job market!
 This project delves into the intricacies of data-related roles, shedding light on the demand for such positions, the sought-after skills by employers, and the relationship between skillsets and salary levels within the domain of multiple data roles.

-This project would'nt be possible without Luke Barousse's lectures.
+This project wouldn't be possible without Luke Barousse's lectures.
 Special thanks to him.

 ## Dataset Information
 The dataset for this project gathered from https://datanerd.tech/.